VV01T3K/nix-container/README.md

-# Quick nix for wsl setup
+# Quick nix for wsl

 A simple setup script for installing Nix package manager with direnv integration in WSL.